ChaoA51933/mcp2518fd-based-on-atsamd21g17d/README.md

 # mcp2518fd-based-on-atsamd21g17d
 Objective:
 ==========
 This repository contains an example of mcp2518fd operation with the SPI interface to MCU ATSAMD21G17D.
-Mainly of this code is from Microchip's example (using another mcu).
+Mainly of this code is from Microchip's example.

 Related Documentation:
 =====================